5 Great Summer Beach Boardwalks

 Recently opened in 2010, Myrtle Beach’s gorgeous 6.5 million boardwalk is a must visit for beach lovers.
 The short 1.2 mile stroll offers beautiful views of the amazing South Carolina coast.
 Myrtle Beach is part of the Grand Strand, a 60 mile stretch of uninterrupted beaches along the coast of South Carolina.

 The boardwalk is clean, maintained, and nicely landscaped.
-The summer evenings are filled with all different types of entertainment including concerts and fireworks shows.
+Summer brings about a diverse entertainment lineup including concerts and fireworks shows.
 There are a handful of restaurants and souvenir shops, but not too many, so it maintains a nice non congested feel.

 The 2 main attractions are the SkyWheel, one of the largest Ferris Wheels in the country and Pier 14, a restaurant and fishing/sightseeing pier.
 The 187 foot tall Ferris Wheel is the shining star of the boardwalk, providing some of the best views you will ever experience of the coast.
-From the air conditioned enclosed gondola chairs, you will be treated to breathtaking views of the Atlantic.
+Take in breathtaking views of the Atlantic via climate controlled gondola.
 Some tourist attractions are not worth it – the SkyWheel, on the other hand, is definitely worth the small admission fee!
 Don’t miss out on this one!

 For just a buck, you can walk out onto Pier 14 and take in the beautiful sights around you.
 This is a beautiful location for photography, both of the beaches and boardwalk.
 Also plan an evening visit to take in the views of the SkyWheel lit up at night.
 In addition, the pier is a hotspot for fishing and equipment can be rented.